-This is relatively new and first came to use during 1985.
-It aimed for continuous organizational improvement and was used for the US defence system.
+This is relatively new and first came to use in 1985.
+It aimed for continuous organizational improvement and was used for the US defense system.

-1) Six Sigma – The most popular among quality control methods, Six Sigma, was conceptualized by Motorola to improve its manufacturing processes.
+The most popular quality control method, Six Sigma, was conceptualized by Motorola to improve its manufacturing processes.
 It used a statistical approach combined with an analytical one.

 To understand Quality control in a better way, let’s take a look at some quality control examples across various industries.

-For electrical equipment, the quality control might be done to ensure that there are no short circuits or harmful effects of using the electrical appliance.
-Quality control business is emerging slowly to take over the roles of regular and un-professional quality controllers.
+For electrical equipment, quality control might be done to ensure that there are no short circuits or harmful effects of using the electrical appliance.

 Project Quality Control Chart

-When a chart focuses on a single aspect of the product, for example, the fuel efficiency of an engine, it is known as a univariate chart.
+- When a chart focuses on a single aspect of the product; for example, the fuel efficiency of an engine, it is known as a univariate chart.
 If the chart focuses on multiple aspects, then it is known as a multivariate chart.
 The selection of samples for quality control tests is made on a purely random basis.
-No thought is given to the process of selection.
-Quality control inspectors go around and pick any sample they want.
-The sample is then made to pass through quality control analysis.
-This is done by a quality control analyst who will check the product for the said aspects.
-If the product fails to meet even one criterion satisfactorily, it is discarded.

 Role of a Quality Control Inspector